 In about 2013 I asked by husband for paints for Christmas.
 I thought it would be fun to see if I could make anything that even resembled a picture.
 As I painted I realized I loved it and things were even turning out!

 For the last few years I’ve been able to create some lovely pieces.
-Each piece takes a while to do especially with my four sweet kiddos who also love to paint (every one of my paintings have been painted on by at least one of my kids).
+Each piece takes a while to do especially with my five sweet kiddos who also love to paint (every one of my paintings have been painted on by at least one of my kids).

 I’m still in awe by the stunning world we get to live in.
 God didn’t have to make it so exquisite, but because he does, I get to use some of the daily inspiration he gives in my paintings.
 I feel very blessed to be able to add to the beauty in the world with each painting that I finish.